jianxiaoguo/website/content/en/docs/users/_index.md

 ---
 title: Users
 description: >
-   In this tutorial, you'll learn how to manage users.
+   Learn how to manage users, registration, and authentication in Drycc Workflow.
 weight: 4
 ---